spandex-project/spandex/README.md

 With that in mind, I've added `Spandex.Logger` which has a very similar interface to `Logger` but takes a `resource` (think of it as a title) as its first argument.
 It also wraps any functions passed to logger in spans in order to report them, and prepends the `resource` to the beginning of the log message.

+*IMPORTANT*
+Only accepts functions as the second parameter, not strings or lists, due to limitations in building the macro.

+Contributions to remove that badness are more then welcome.

 ```elixir
 require Spandex.Logger